panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 `React.memo(Movie)` returns a new memoized component `MemoizedMovie`.
 It will output the same content as the original `Movie` component, but with one difference.

 `MemoizedMovie` render output is memoized.
-The memoized content is reused as long as `title` or `releaseDate` props are the same during next rendering rounds.
+The memoized content is reused as long as `title` or `releaseDate` props are the same during the next rendering rounds.

-This is where you gain performance benefit: by reusing the memoized result, React skips rendering the component and doesn't perform virtual DOM difference check.
+This is where you gain performance benefit: by reusing the memoized result, React skips rendering the component and doesn't perform a virtual DOM difference check.

 The same functionality for class components is implemented by [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent).